Resources for Georgia beneficiaries

 Total Medicare enrollment in Georgia

-The states with the highest percentage of beneficiaries are West Virginia and Maine with about 21 percent each.
-Those with the lowest percentage are Alaska (9.5 percent) and Utah (10 percent).
-In raw numbers, Alaska has the least recipients at 69,301 and California (which has about an eighth of the country’s population within its borders) has the most at a little over 5 million (13 percent of its population).
+The states with the highest percentage of beneficiaries are West Virginia and Maine with about 23 percent each.
+Those with the lowest percentage are Alaska (11 percent) and Utah (12 percent).
+In raw numbers, Alaska has the least recipients at 83,863 and California (which has about an eighth of the country’s population within its borders) has the most at 5.6 million (14 percent of its population).
+This doesn’t count the US Territories, which mostly have low total enrollment in Medicare (Northern Mariana Islands had just 2,075 Medicare enrollees in 2015).

 Breakdown of the aged vs. disabled

-Individuals who qualify by virtue of their age alone make up 78 percent of Georgia Medicare recipients.
-The balance — 22 percent — are on Medicare as the result of a disability.
-Kentucky has the highest percent of Medicare recipients listed as disabled (28 percent), followed by Alabama, Mississippi, West Virginia and Arkansas.
-Hawaii has the smallest percentage at 12 percent, followed by North and South Dakota at 14 percent each.
+Individuals who qualify by virtue of their age alone make up 81 percent of Georgia Medicare enrollees.
+The balance — 19 percent — are on Medicare as the result of a disability.
+Kentucky has the highest percent of Medicare recipients listed as disabled (25 percent), followed by Alabama, Mississippi, West Virginia and Arkansas.
+Hawaii has the smallest percentage at 10 percent, followed by New Jersey, and North and South Dakota at 13 percent each.

 Medicare spending per recipient